Stoke-on-Trent: Coal mining

 North Staffordshire was a centre for coal mining.
 The first reports of coal mining in the area come from the 13th century.
 The Potteries Coalfield (part of the North Staffordshire Coalfield) covers 100 sqmi.

-Striking coal miners in the Hanley and Longton area ignited the nationwide 1842 General Strike and its associated Pottery Riots.
+Striking coal miners in the Hanley and Longton area ignited the nationwide 1842 general strike and its associated Pottery Riots.

 When coal mining was nationalised in 1947, about 20,000 men worked in the industry in Stoke-on-Trent.
-Notable Collieries included Hanley Deep Pit, Trentham Superpit (formerly Hem Heath, Stafford and Florence Collieries), Fenton Glebe, Silverdale, Victoria, Mossfield, Parkhall, Norton, Chatterley Whitfield and Wolstanton.
-The industry developed greatly, and new investments in mining projects were planned within the City boundaries as recently as the 1990s.
+Notable collieries included Hanley Deep Pit, Trentham Superpit (formerly Hem Heath, Stafford and Florence Collieries), Fenton Glebe, Silverdale, Victoria, Mossfield, Parkhall, Norton, Chatterley Whitfield and Wolstanton.
+The industry developed greatly and new investments in mining projects were planned within the City boundaries as recently as the 1990s.
 However, 1994 saw the last pit to close as the Trentham Superpit was shut.

 The Stoke mining industry set several national and international records.
 Wolstanton Colliery, when modernised, had the deepest mining shafts in Europe at 3,197 ft.
 In 1933, Chatterley Whitfield Colliery became the first Colliery in the country to mine one million tons of coal.
-In the 1980s Florence Colliery in Longton repeatedly set regional and national production records; in 1992 the combined Trentham Superpit (Hem Heath and Florence) was the first mine in Europe to produce 2.5 million saleable tonnes of coal.
+In the 1980s, Florence Colliery in Longton repeatedly set regional and national production records; in 1992, the combined Trentham Superpit (Hem Heath and Florence) was the first mine in Europe to produce 2.5 million saleable tonnes of coal.

-Today the mines are all closed, though the scars of mining still remain on the landscape.
+Today the mines are all closed, though the scars of mining remain on the landscape.
 Slag heaps are still visible on the skyline, now covered with flora and fauna.
 The Chatterley Whitfield site reopened as a museum two years after its closure in 1976.
-The museum closed in 1991 and the site became a local nature reserve.
+The museum closed in 1991 and the site became a Local Nature Reserve.
 It was declared a scheduled monument by English Heritage in 1993.
 The abandoned subterranean mines are inaccessible, though they still add complications to many building projects and occasionally cause minor tremors, detectable only by specialised equipment.

-The Phoenix Trust, an independent not-for-profit foundation, is campaigning to turn Stoke-on-Trent and the wider North Staffordshire Coalfield into a World Heritage Site due to its historic economic significance, its leading role in the industrial revolution, and as the birthplace of Primitive Methodism.